siddzzzz/Tarsier/README.md

 ## 📦 Installation

-Install Tarsier directly from PyPI:
+Install Tarsier directly from PyPI.
+Tarsier dynamically manages and installs platform-specific dependencies automatically:

 ```bash
 pip install tarsier-ai
 ```

+*Note: On macOS, `atomacos` and necessary `pyobjc` frameworks are installed automatically.*

 ---

 ## 🛠️ Usage & Examples

 ### 1. Opening an App & Dumping the Semantic State
 Tarsier serializes the desktop state into a semantic YAML tree.
-This is exactly what you should feed to your LLM agent.
+The code is identical across all operating systems:

 ```python
 from tarsier import Desktop